On the Complexity of the Two-Stage Majoritarian Rule: Strategic Problems

-Now we consider the case where the distinguished candidate is the last one in the agenda.
-Recall that the last candidate in the agenda is the TSMR winner if and only if it is a weak Condorcet winner (Observation~\ref{obs-a}).
-The {\wahns} of {\prob{CCAV}} for Condorcet winner established by Liu~et~al.~\cite{DBLP:journals/tcs/LiuFZL09} can be adapted for showing the same hardness for weak Condorcet winner\footnote{For this, we mean the problem of determining if we can add a limited number of votes to make a particular candidate a weak Condorcet winner.}.
-We strengthen the result by establishing a {\wbh} reduction, excluding the possibility of the problem being complete to~{\wa}.
+We now examine the scenario where the distinguished candidate occupies the final position in the agenda.
+By Observation~\ref{obs-a}, the last candidate is the TSMR winner if and only if it is a weak Condorcet winner.
+The {\wahns} result for {\prob{CCAV-Condorcet}} by Liu~et~al.~\cite{DBLP:journals/tcs/LiuFZL09} can be adapted to show the same hardness result for \prob{CCAV-WeakCondorcet}, which asks whether a limited number of votes can be added to make the distinguished candidate a weak Condorcet winner.
+We strengthen the result by establishing a {\wbhns} reduction, thereby ruling out completeness for~{\wa}.